 1. Check whether it suits your body size

-Always, you have to get the right one which suits your body size.
-Since most backpacks are adjustable, you can adjust its straps to either lengthen or shorten it; and just in case it comes in Velcro, you can either adjust it to tighten or loosen it until you are comfortable.
+Always, you have to get the right one that suits your body size.
+Since most backpacks are adjustable, you can adjust its straps to either lengthen or shorten them; and just in case it comes in Velcro, you can either adjust it to tighten or loosen it until you are comfortable.

 2. Position the hip strap properly

 Secondly, if you want to fit your backpack at the hips, you need to position the hip straps on top of your iliac crest.